-But for some people, the “winter blues” is more than just curling up with Netflix for a few weekends in a row.
-Those who suffer from seasonal affective disorder are actually experiencing a type of depression that rears its head during certain seasons.
+For some people, the “winter blues” are more than just curling up with Netflix for a few weekends in a row.
+Those who suffer from seasonal affective disorde actually experience a type of depression that rears its head during certain seasons.

 What Is Seasonal Affective Disorder?

-About half a million Americans, mainly from northern climates, suffer from SAD in its strictest form each year; interestingly enough, three out of four people with SAD are women.
+Millions of Americans suffer from SAD in its strictest form each year, and it seems to affect women more than men.
 SAD affects people from September to April, with peak (read: worst) times occurring in December, January and February.

 For most people, their first winter experiencing seasonal affective disorder will occur between the ages of 18 and 30 years old, though a change in location, such as a major move later in life, can bring on symptoms.